Current Graduate Students

 Marie Chardon, M.S.

-Marie is a third year graduate student primarily mentored by Dr. Janicke in the Pediatric Psychology Lab.
+Marie is a fourth year graduate student primarily mentored by Dr. Janicke in the Pediatric Psychology Lab.
 She graduated with a Bachelor’s of Arts degree in Psychology and French from Bucknell University in 2012.
-Marie’s undergraduate honors thesis examined how initial levels for drive for thinness and social body comparison in women entering their first semester of college related to later changes in body dissatisfaction.
+Marie’s undergraduate honors thesis examined the relationship between drive for thinness, social body comparison, and body dissatisfaction during women’s first semester of college.
 After graduation, Marie worked as a project coordinator for the Center for Developmental Science at the University of North Carolina at Chapel Hill.
-In that position she worked across two studies.
-The first examined the role of teaching strategies on children’s memory and generalization of knowledge.
-The second study aimed at understanding the relationship between self-regulation while in preschool and school readiness.
-Marie’s current interests include pediatric obesity, the role of parents in children’s eating and weight behaviors and the integration of mental health into primary pediatric care.
+Marie’s current research interests include pediatric obesity and the role of parents in children’s eating and weight-related behaviors, particularly within the context of childhood cancer.
+She is also interested in the integration of mental health into pediatric medical care.
 Marie Chardon CV

 Andrea Fidler, B.A.